hjqqq/pippin/README.md

-pippin
+Pippin
 ======

-A 2D game engine for iOS.
+A 2D game engine for iOS and Mac OS X.